-Modeling ansatzs for the corrective terms $\bdelta$ and $R_k$ are obtained as in \cite{cherroud2022sparse} by projecting them onto an invariant tensor basis.
-Specifically, the extra anisotropic tensor $\bdelta$ is projected onto the minimal integrity bases initially proposed in \cite{pope1975more} and reformulated in \cite{gatski1993explicit}:
+Modeling ansatzs for the corrective terms $\bdelta$ and $R_k$ are obtained by projecting them onto an invariant tensor basis.
+Specifically, the extra anisotropy $\bdelta$ is projected onto the minimal integrity bases initially proposed in \cite{pope1975more} and reformulated in \cite{gatski1993explicit}:

-where $T_{ij}^{(n)}$ are the tensor basis functions built from the non-dimensional strain and rotation rates ($S_{ij}^*$ and $\Omega_{ij}^*$, respectively), and the functions $\alpha_n$ depend on a set of associated invariants $I_1, \cdots, I_5$.
+where the $T_{ij}^{(n)}$ tensor basis is constructed from the non-dimensional strain and rotation rates ($S_{ij}^*$ and $\Omega_{ij}^*$, respectively), and the functions $\alpha_n$ depend on a set of associated invariants $I_1, \cdots, I_5$.
 For the two-dimensional flows of interest here, only three of these tensor basis functions and two invariants are needed:

-with $S_{ij}^* = \frac{S_{ij}}{\omega}, \quad \Omega_{ij}^* = \frac{\Omega_{ij}}{\omega}$ and $\DPS \Omega_{ij} = \frac{1}{2} \left( \partial_j U_i - \partial_i U_j \right)$.
+with $S_{ij}^* = {S_{ij}}/{\omega}, \quad \Omega_{ij}^* = {\Omega_{ij}}/{\omega}$ and $\DPS \Omega_{ij} = \frac{1}{2} \left( \partial_j U_i - \partial_i U_j \right)$.
 Then, the extra anisotropy correction tensor reduces to:

 Following \cite{schmelzer2020discovery} and \cite{cherroud2022sparse}, the scalar correction term $R_k$ is expressed as a "production-like" term, modeled as the inner product of a second-order symmetric tensor $\bij^{R}$ and the mean velocity gradient (see \cite{stocker2024dns} for an alternative, "dissipation-like" formulation):